SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 ## Limitation

-- This library require more than C++17.
+- This library require at least C++17.
 - Every Class should be derived from one root class ( DObject ) ( similar to Unreal Engine's UObject )

 [한국어 블로그](https://sungjjinkang.github.io/computerscience/2021/10/20/Reflection.html)